denisecase/dc-texter/README.md

 # text-alert

-> Send an SMS text alert using Python
+> Send an SMS text alert using Python and Gmail

 ## Requirements